Numerical dimension and locally ample curves: Preliminaries

 \subsection{\texorpdfstring{$q$}{q}-ample divisors}

-The main tool used in this paper is the theory of $q$-ample divisors, developed by Totaro in \cite{Tot13}.
+The main tool used in this paper is the theory of $q$-ample divisors, developed by Sommese \cite{Som78}, Demailly-Peternell-Schneider \cite{DPS} and Totaro \cite{Tot13}.
 Let us recall its definition. \begin{definition}[$q$-ample line bundle {\cite{DPS},\cite{Tot13}}] Let $X$ be a projective scheme.
 A line bundle bundle $\mathscr{L}$ is \textit{$q$-ample} if for any coherent sheaf $\mathscr{F}$ on $X$, there is an $m_{0}$ such that

 for $i>q$ and $m>m_0$. \end{definition}